 You're here to learn to practice law.
 We're here to make that happen.

-The School of Law offers a full-time day program, a part-time evening program, and a part-time day program—all are designed to give you the maximum amount of flexibility you need to be a successful student.
-The School of Law's required course offerings provide a solid foundation in the fundamentals of the law while developing the legal skills to practice law.
-Upper level courses offer a range of in-depth concentrations that provide you with a sophisticated understanding of a particular area of law.
+The School of Law offers a full-time day program, a part-time evening program and a part-time day program.
+All are designed to give you the maximum amount of flexibility you need to be a successful student.
+The School of Law's required course offerings provide a solid foundation in the fundamentals of the law and also allow you to develop the legal skills to practice law.
+Upper-level courses offer a range of in-depth concentrations that provide you with a sophisticated understanding of a particular area of law.
 Advisors in the Office of Academic Affairs are here to help you select the schedule that works for you.
 You can also refer to comprehensive course planning resource "What Kind of Lawyer Do You Want to Be?"

 We take professionalism seriously here.
 Students at the University of Baltimore School of Law must exhibit high standards of academic and professional responsibility.
 Our academics are governed by the Honor Code, which is implemented by the student Honor Board.